Today we’re going to build a new Alexa Skill capable of streaming your own, personal music wherever your device is.

 Depending on the type of Skill you are creating, you may be required to implement specific intents in your chatbot.

-A streaming Skill like the one we’re building now, for example, is required to implement at least a Pause and a Resume intent.
+A streaming Skill like the one we’re building now is required to implement at least a Pause and Resume intent.
 Outside of these two, you can go on and create as many intents as you like.

-Everything that is said to Alexa will be processed by the defined intents and passed to Xenioo which in turn will dispatch the intent redirection to your chatbot interactions.
+Everything that is said to Alexa will be processed by the defined intents and passed to Xenioo.
+It will dispatch the intent redirection to your chatbot interactions.
 The schema below illustrates what happens behind the curtains:

 Xenioo does full use of Alexa SSML in every text that is sent back to the user.
 Feel free to use any lang, break, whisper or other supported tags to obtain specific voice effects.